 The ˝Eternal City,“ Rome is a city steeped in history, vibrantly alive and exciting, and absolutely unique!
-Included sightseeing with a Local Guide starts in ST. PETER’S SQUARE, followed by a visit to the ROMAN FORUM and the mighty COLOSSEUM.
-In the evening, a chance to discover Rome by night on an optional excursion.
-(B)
+Included sightseeing with a Local Guide starts in St. Peter's Square, followed by a visit to the ROMAN FORUM and the mighty COLOSSEUM.
+In the evening, you have a chance to discover Rome by night on an optional excursion.

 Journey northwest to the charmingly located city of Orvieto in the Umbria region to visit its black basalt and yellow limestone CATHEDRAL, an excellent example of Italian Gothic architecture.
-By early evening you’ll be in Siena with time to visit this jewel of Tuscany.
-Sit in one of the cafés surrounding the Campo and admire one of Italy’s most unique squares, famed the world over for its Palio horse race.
+By early evening, you’ll be in Siena with time to visit this jewel of Tuscany.
+Sit in one of the cafés surrounding the Piazza del Campo and admire one of Italy’s most unique squares, famed all over the world for its Palio horse race.
 Tonight, enjoy a special dinner at a local restaurant.
-(B,D)

-Venice is more like a marvelous film set than a real live city, with its criss-crossing canals, gondolas and water buses, arched bridges, palaces, and little quiet piazzas.
-The included orientation starts with a BOAT RIDE and is followed by time at leisure and a chance to watch Venetian GLASSBLOWERS fashion their delicate objects as they did centuries ago.
+Venice is more like a marvelous film set than a real-life city, with its criss-crossing canals, gondolas and water buses, arched bridges, palaces, and little quiet piazzas.
+The included orientation starts with a BOAT RIDE to St. Mark's Square and is followed by time at leisure and a chance to watch Venetian GLASSBLOWERS fashion their delicate objects as they did centuries ago.
 Don’t miss out on the optional gondola trip, gliding along the picturesque canals with a local troubadour to serenade you.
-(B,D)

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.